Amourspirit/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

+.. _tute_ss:

 LIBREOFFICE AND PYTHON TO WORK WITH EXCEL SPREADSHEETS
 ******************************************************

-.. cssclass:: diagram invert
+.. cssclass:: screen_shot invert

+    .. _tute_ss_fig_main_img:
     .. figure:: https://user-images.githubusercontent.com/11288701/208299691-79a5b476-dd5c-42e4-927b-982c1213d43b.png
         :alt: Tutorial Image
         :figclass: align-center

 Although we don’t often think of spreadsheets as programming tools, almost everyone uses them to organize information into two-dimensional data structures, perform calculations with formulas, and produce output as charts.
 In this tutorial, we’ll integrate Python into the popular spreadsheet application LibreOffice.

 Excel is a popular and powerful spreadsheet application for Windows.
-The |odev|_ package allows your Python programs to read and modify Excel spreadsheet files.
+The |odev| package allows your Python programs to read and modify Excel spreadsheet files.
 For example, you might have the boring task of copying certain data from one spreadsheet and pasting it into another one.
 Or you might have to go through thousands of rows and pick out just a handful of them to make small edits based on some criteria.
 Or you might have to look through hundreds of spreadsheets of department budgets, searching for any that are in the red.
 These are exactly the sort of boring, mindless spreadsheet tasks that Python can do for you.

 Although Excel is proprietary software from Microsoft, there are free alternatives that run on Windows, macOS, and Linux.
-Both LibreOffice Calc and OpenOffice Calc work with Excel’s .xlsx file format for spreadsheets, which means the |odev|_ module can work on spreadsheets from these applications as well.
+Both LibreOffice Calc and OpenOffice Calc work with Excel’s .xlsx file format for spreadsheets, which means the |odev| module can work on spreadsheets from these applications as well.
 You can download the software from https://www.libreoffice.org/ and https://www.openoffice.org/, respectively.
 Even if you already have Excel installed on your computer, you may find these programs easier to use.
 The screenshots in this chapter, however, are all from Excel 2010 on Windows 10.

+.. _tute_ss_excel_docs:

 Excel Documents
 ---------------